-The beauty of Triggers.do lies in its simplicity and power.
-Let's take a look at a simple code example to illustrate how easy it is to set up your first event trigger:
+Ready to see the power of real-time automation in action?
+Let's dive into a simple code example using Triggers.do and explore how easy it is to set up your first event trigger.

 import { Trigger } from 'triggers.do';